Footballers' Wives

-Footballers' Wives is a British television drama about fictional Premier League football club Earls Park F.C., its players, and their wives, broadcast on ITV from 2002 to 2006.
+Footballers' Wives (stylised as footballers wive$) is a British television drama about fictional Premier League football club Earls Park F.C., its players and their wives.
+It was broadcast on ITV from 2002 to 2006.
 The show initially focuses on three very different couples, but from the third series onward revolves around a complex love triangle between Tanya Turner (Zöe Lucker), Amber Gates (Laila Rouass), and Conrad Gates (Ben Price).

 The show has earned a cult following since its cancellation and launched on BritBox in 2021 and ITVX in 2023.

 Background

 The show is centred on the fictional Earls Park Football Club (nicknamed "Sparks").
 The series, based on the book, Footballers' Wives Tell Their Tales, by Shelley Webb, wife of British footballer Neil Webb, was produced by Liz Lake, Claire Phillips, and Cameron Roach, with Brian Park as executive producer.
 The show began as an ensemble of three different football couples, but from the third series on the show largely revolved around the character Tanya Turner (Zöe Lucker).
 Lucker left the series halfway through series four, and returned midway through the next series, by which time the series' ratings had fallen significantly.
 The series was cancelled in 2006.